zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 If you are done with the lab, but the `workshop.sh` script is still running, do steps 1 and 2 to stop the shell script.

-1. Run the following command to obtain the process id for the `workload.sh` script.
-At the prompt, enter `workload.sh`.
+1. In terminal 1, obtain the process id for the `workload.sh` script.
+In the example below, 12129 is the process ID number for the script.
+Your number will most likely be different.

     ```
     $ <copy>pgrep -lf workload</copy>
-    <pid> workload.sh
+    12129 workload.sh
     ```

 2. Stop the process.
 Replace `<pid>` with your process ID number.